sonalibirje/sonalibirje/README.md

 <h2> I'm a Student !!</h2>

-- 🔨 I'm Working on Web Devlopment and UX Designing
+- 🔨 I'm Working on Web Development and UX Designing
 - 👯 I’m looking to collaborate with other content creators and Developers
 - 🎯 Goals: Learn new things and contribute some from my side
 - ⚡ Trying my hands on UX designing and Web development